 Topotecan decreases bone marrow function.
 This effect may lead to a low number of blood cells such as red cells, white cells, and platelets.
 A low number of blood cells can cause anemia, decrease your body's ability to fight an infection, or cause your body to bruise or bleed more easily.
-Tell your doctor if you develop any of the following symptoms: unusual tiredness, pale skin, signs of infection (such as fever, chills, persistent sore throat), easy bruising/bleeding.
+Tell your doctor right away if you develop any of the following symptoms: unusual tiredness, pale skin, signs of infection (such as sore throat that doesn't go away, fever, chills), easy bruising/bleeding.

 Your doctor will order frequent blood tests to monitor your bone marrow function while you are taking this medication.
-Keep all medical and laboratory appointments.Who should not take topotecan?
+Keep all medical and laboratory appointments.

 Take this medication by mouth, usually once daily for 5 days or as directed by your doctor.
 Each 5-day treatment period is called a cycle.
 You will usually repeat this cycle every 21 days.
 The dosage is based on your body size, medical condition, laboratory tests, and response to treatment.